Partner Visa or Spouse Visa in Israel – Overview

 What is a Partner Visa / Spouse Visa?

-The term “partner visa” is a general name for various types of visas and legal statuses that a non-Israeli partner of an Israeli can obtain in Israel.
-All types of partner visas allow their holders to legally work in Israel (both as an employee and as an independent worker) and live in Israel, together with their Israeli partner, and as long as the relationship lasts.
+The term “partner visa” is a general name for various visa categories that a non-Israeli partner of an Israeli can obtain in Israel.
+All types of partner visas allow their holders to legally work in Israel (both as an employee and as an independent worker) and live in Israel, together with their Israeli partner, as long as the relationship lasts.

 Partner visas are obtained gradually, as a part of a complete naturalization process that finally results in a permanent status in Israel – Either a Permanent Resident status or Israeli citizenship.
-This process is called “The Gradual Process” (Halich Medorag – הליך מדורג) and is sometimes also referred to as “family reunification” (Ihud Mishpahot – איחוד משפחות / אחמ”ש), “shared life” (Haim Meshutafim – חיים משותפים), etc.
+This process is called “The Gradual Process” (Halich Medorag – הליך מדורג).
+The gradual process for married couples is also called “family reunification” (Ihud Mishpahot – איחוד משפחות / אחמ”ש), and the gradual process for non-married couples is also called “shared life” (Haim Meshutafim – חיים משותפים).

 The Different Types of Partner Visas